Pre-auction strategic communication: Model

 \item \textbf{Restricted:} The seller must choose a second-price auction with a common (potentially randomized) reserve price.
 This is the set of $(x, t)$ for which there exists a CDF $H$ supported inside $[\underline v,\overline v]$ over reserve prices, such that for all $i$ and types $v_i$:

 \end{enumerate}

 Bidders have quasi-linear utility functions $u_i(v)=x_i(v)v-t_i(v)$, and the seller's utility is the sum of payments if the mechanism is run, and $c$ otherwise.
+Bidders are assumed to play the seller-optimal equilibrium of whatever mechanism the seller chooses at $t=2$.
 The DSIC requirement does not restrict the space of allocation rules and payments that the seller can choose from in the second period relative to Bayesian incentive-compatibility \citep{Manelli_vincent_2010, gershkov_equivalence_2013}.
-It is, however, a substantive assumption used in order to control the analysis of ``double deviations": deviating in the message space and then strategically misreporting in the mechanism.
-As such, the equilibrium analysis focuses on bidder incentives to communicate in the first period and places the model in the realm of cheap talk models with multiple senders: Bidders (senders) send messages about their valuations, and the seller (receiver) responds by choosing an action (whether to run the auction and what the allocation and payment rules are).
+Together with the assumption that bidders play the seller-optimal equilibrium at $t=2$, these restrictions control the analysis of ``double deviations," ensuring that a bidder who deviates at $t=1$ cannot compound the deviation by misreporting at $t=2$.
+Therefore, the equilibrium analysis can focus purely on first-period communication incentives.\footnote{The DSIC assumption can be dispensed with if one instead clarifies that each bidder observes which bidders have advanced to the auction and that bidders play the seller-optimal Bayesian Nash equilibrium of the chosen mechanism.
+Observing the set of participants allows each bidder to gain enough information to always play the seller-optimal equilibrium strategy.
+Under a DSIC implementation, however, bidders do not need to observe who else has advanced to the auction, which is natural in some applications.} Plainly, since the game technically requires bidders to report messages to the seller at both $t=1$ and $t=2$, these assumptions are used to reduce the model to a more standard cheap talk model where bidders (senders) send messages about their valuations, and the seller (receiver) responds by choosing an action that determines payoffs.

-To finish the description of the game, I make the following structural assumption regarding the implementation of the mechanism.
+Completing the description of the game requires addressing an additional related complication: after deviating in the communication stage, a bidder may have a value outside of the support of the seller's beliefs.
+If the seller were to form beliefs about this bidder based on off-path reports at the mechanism stage, many such beliefs would be incompatible with equilibrium or affect communication incentives in an arbitrary way.
+Rather than allowing off-support reports at $t=2$ to act as an additional communication channel between the bidders and the seller, I make the following assumption.